tchan1002/mmba-drift-protocol/README.md

 The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
 Best paired with a Zettlekasten such as Obsidian.

+This has lowkey helped me a lot and hopefully helps someone out there, too.

 ---

 ## 1. Journals & Life Goals → MMBA + Drift